Rich2/openstrat/README.md

 1. AnteCompono.
 This is only a separate module at the moment because of the macros.
 Just a couple of simple macros so as I can track down the source location of my debug printlns.

 2. Core.
 The bulk of the code this is organised into the following packages:
    - **ostrat** The root package.
 All other packages depend on this.
-     * General utilities.
+     * Colours.
      * A persistence framework.
 Succinct readalble object notation.
 Save files at `~/AppData/Local/OpenStratData`.
      * Array based Int and Double product traits collection traits.
+     * Other general utilities.
    - **ostrat.geom**
      * Basic  geometry.
      * A number of implementation Value classes of the Int and Double product classes defined in ostrat.